-- Complete all prerequisites by first day of Fall term. - Submit a completed online application and non-refundable application fee for admission to the TTUHSC GGHSON.
-The application fee is \$40 and the application deadline is February 1st. - Submit official transcripts from all institutions in which the student has enrolled. - Complete the Test of Essential and Academic Skills (TEAS) (Offered by Assessment Technologies, Inc.) as an admission criteria. - Submit appropriate documentation, i.e. TOEFL score, if an international student. - Submit a completed Nursing CAS application and fee.
-Application may be accessed at www.nursingcas.org.
+- Complete all prerequisites by the 1st day of the 1st semester of the TTUHSC EP GGHSON nursing program. - Submit a completed online applications and non-refundable application fee for admission to the GGHSON.
+Required applications include: - Nursing CAS application accessed at www.nursingcas.org - Submit official, sealed transcripts from all institutions in which the student has been enrolled. - Complete the HESI Admissions Examination offered by Elsevier. - Submit appropriate documentation, i.e. TOEFL score, if required